igncatmaid/nameday-username-claimer/README.txt

 # Minecraft Username Claim Script

-This script is intended for the day when unmigrated accounts are deleted and usernames are freed.
-This script automates the process of checking the availability of a Minecraft username and Claiming it.
+This script automates the process of checking the availability of a Minecraft username and claiming it when usernames are freed (e.g., on the day when unmigrated accounts are deleted).

 ## Features

 - Check if a Minecraft username is available.
 - Authenticate using Microsoft credentials (requires the `MsAuth` module).
 - Claim the username if it's available.